hm-lang/core/proposals/README.md

 (e.g., integer/string-like).
 The syntax to define a set is `VariableName: set~elementType` to be explicit or `VariableName: _elementType` using the subscript operator `_` on the opposite side of the array type (i.e., the array looks like `arrayElementType_`).
-The "unnamed" variable name for a set is `Set`.
+The default-named variable name for a set is `Set`.

 ```
 set~t := {